Lux-tech-Academy-Boot-Camp/Front-end-Software-Development-Course/HTML/HTMLREADME.md

 ### **Tags**

 The basic structure of an HTML document includes tags, which surround content and apply meaning to it.

+### **Elements**
+Tags tend not to do much more than mark the beginning and end of an element.
+Elements are the bits that make up web pages.
+You would say, for example, that everything that is in between (and includes) the <body> and </body> tags is the body element.
+As another example, whereas “<title>” and “</title>” are tags, “<title>Rumple Stiltskin</title>” is a title element.

 **Page Titles:** Titles For Pages.